Orders

 Existing payment method – Pass payment_method_id to reference a saved payment method.
 Commerce validates it belongs to the specified customer.

 No payment method – Omit both parameters.
-Commerce generates a hosted invoice page where the customer selects and enters their payment method.
+Commerce generates a Zebo Checkout page where the customer selects and enters their payment method.
 Control which methods appear with payment_method_types.

 Payment method types